 - Cost & Financial Aid

 - Current Students

 - About UW

-Mark Jenkins, the Wyoming Excellence Writer in Residence, will discuss his latest adventure -- 4,000-year-old hidden paintings in the mountains in Namibia -- with a series of March talks in six Wyoming communities.
+Mark Jenkins, a University of Wyoming engagement and outreach specialist, will discuss one of his worldwide adventures -- 4,000-year-old hidden paintings in the mountains in Namibia -- with a series of September talks in six Wyoming communities.

 Brandberg, Namibia’s highest mountain, conceals the greatest collection of rock paintings on Earth.
 Hidden in the shade beneath granite boulders -- where an extinct tribe once escaped the scorching heat of the Namib Desert -- 4,000-year-old paintings depict a lost world of giraffes and elephants, snakes and springbok, bowhunters and community celebrations.